jongs/jongs.github.io/_posts/2024-09-08-ZIRP-and-the-tower-of-Babel.md

 ---
 layout: post
-title: ZIRP and the Tower of Babe
+title: ZIRP and the Tower of Babel
 description: ZIRP impact on ideas
 summary: Bad ideas are more popular when money is cheap
 tags: people